BBai-Tips/bbai/CONVENTIONS.md

 # `bbai`

 ## IMPORTANT NOTE FOR ASSISTANT
 DO NOT MAKE ANY CODE CHANGES UNTIL EXPLICITLY ASKED TO DO SO.
-The `aider` assistant will prompt for code changes.
+The `bbai` assistant will prompt for code changes.
 Respect those instructions but wait until explicitly told to write code.

 ## Project Overview
-- REST API and cli tools to modify local files using LLM
+- REST API and CLI tools to modify local files using LLM, inspired by the `aider` tool
+- Supports vector embeddings for code/text chunks from local repo
+- Implements RAG (Retrieval-Augmented Generation) for LLM
+- Provides LLM tools for requesting access to files for review or edit

 ## Technology Stack
 - Runtime: Deno with TypeScript (strict mode)